ciaranmcnulty/releasr/README.md

 **list** - Shows all of the branches for a particular project

+**latest** - Shows details of the latest release for a particular project

 **review** - Shows all changes on a particular project since the last branch was created

 **prepare** - Creates a new release tag for a particular project